icasimpan/ismael.casimpan.com/content/posts/lazada-user-interface-causes-disapointment-and-resentment-to-buyers.md

 **Bug or Evil Feature in Lazada**

-I would think more of this as a bug than an "evil feature".
-Because while this may give Lazada an unintended profit, it also erodes their user's trust in the platform which endangers the long term profitability if not fixed.
+I  think this is more of a bug than an “evil feature”.
+This may give Lazada an unintended profit but will also erode their user’s trust.

 **Unsolicited Advise to Sellers**

-Do not add multiple option to an item that would easily confuse your potential buyers.
+Do not add multiple option to an item that would confuse your potential buyers.
 You will get bad reviews and will affect you long term profitability.

 **Unsolicited Advise to Lazada**